Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-1.md

 ```

 First up, we define our BaseFilm.
 This is a schema that defines all the basic film data we require in our response.
 Each item in the schema
 is a property and comes with a simple description and a type.
 All of our types here are just strings.

 Note: you should not specify anything in our responses that is not actually part of the data tset that exists in the data source.

 Next , there is a list of array properties for various data sets returned by the data source.

 Each of these properties defines a simple array of strings.
 In fact as we shall find out later, these strings
 represent urls.
 These are used in our response FilmResponse.

 Those properties can be selected to be in the response or not via the request parameter 'options'. 'options'
 is a key-value pair object, each key representing one of the properties, i.e. starships, and the value set to a boolean, i.e. True or False.

-    We specifiy this object using the schema 'FilmExtras', which as can be seen is an object akin to what was described above.
+We specify this object using the schema 'FilmExtras', which as can be seen is an object akin to what was described above.

 Finally, the FilmResponse, which dictates what is in our response object.
 As can be seen we specify that we want
 the BaseFilm object and any of the properties set to True in our request parameter 'options'.

 That's it for our openAPi specification for the moment.
 More to come later.

 </details>

 <details>
 <summary style="color:#4ba9cc">3.
 Add the connection between our openapi.yaml specification and our first film endpoint.</summary>

 Now we understand the openapi.yaml specification for our API call's Request and Response let's add the connection (connexion)
 between our openapi.yaml specification and our first film endpoint.

-   Open the main.py file again and replace all the code with the following:
+>Open the main.py file again and replace all the code with the following:

 ```python
 # -*- coding: utf-8 -*-